-Mom & son thankful for good Samaritans after being forced off Shelby County road, deputies looking for driver
+Mom and son thankful for good Samaritans after they were forced off Shelby County road; deputies looking for driver

 Teen killed in ATV accident in Mississippi

-Whitefield said a couple from Alabama came out of nowhere and got them out of the vehicle and said several other good Samaritans, including an off-duty paramedic, stopped to help.
+Whitfield said a couple from Arkansas came out of nowhere and got them out of the vehicle and said several other good Samaritans, including an off-duty paramedic, stopped to help.

 “I thought it was wonderful.
 There was a lady with a box full of water handing out water to all of us, and we were right at the county line.
 I’m a Fayette County girl, but it just felt like it was very neighborly,” Whitfield said.